 Plain language linting in CI.
 This is probably my favorite feature.
 It runs a Flesch-Kincaid readability check on content and enforces a grade ≤ 8 threshold.
 Government websites are legally supposed to be written in plain language.
 Now your CI pipeline yells at you if they’re not.

-I’ve been building on Astro since the early days — first for Cabeça de Queijo, then through my whole open source themes journey.
+I’ve been building on Astro since the early days, first for Cabeça de Queijo and then through my whole open source themes journey.
 It keeps earning its spot:

 For a government context specifically, the zero-JS-by-default posture is great.
 Less attack surface, faster page loads on underpowered government-issued hardware, and simpler security reviews.